raspberrypilearning/scratchpc-musical-instrument/en/step_3.md

 --- /task ---

 --- task ---
-For each of the GP pins you have connected, add a simple block of code that activates when the button is pressed, and plays the required sound.
+For each of the general purpose (GP) pins you have connected, add a simple block of code that activates when the button is pressed, and plays the required sound.

 The most basic code required to have a playable music instrument is this: